osgi/osgi.enroute.site/_FAQ/210-semantic_versioning.md

 * Export-Package (or Capabilities) - Here the decision was taken to support a single export version (i.e. `Export-Package: com.acme.foo; version=1.0.2`).
 So a  non-breaking to `com.acme.foo` might be represented by a version change 1.0.2 ➞ 1.1.0; where as the subsequent version change 1.1.0 ➞ 2.0.0 represents a breaking change.
 * Import-Package (or Requirements) now specified the range of acceptable Export-Packages (Capabilities) versions (i.e. Import-Package: com.acme.bar; version="[1,2)").
 Square brackets ‘[‘ and ‘]‘ are used to indicate inclusive and parentheses ‘(‘ and ‘)‘ to indicate exclusive.
 Hence a range [1.0.0, 2.0.0) means any Capability with version at or above  1.0.0 is acceptable up to, but not including 2.0.0.

-In the this example we know that `com.acme.bar` will work with `com.acme.foo 1.0.2 & 1.1.0`; however we also know that we have a breaking change if we move to com.acme.foo 2.0.0 without without appropriate updates to `com.acme.bar`.
+In the this example we know that `com.acme.bar` will work with `com.acme.foo 1.0.2 & 1.1.0`; however we also know that we have a breaking change if we move to com.acme.foo 2.0.0 without appropriate updates to `com.acme.bar`.
 {: .note }

-## Dont Aggregate Dependencies!
+## Don't Aggregate Dependencies!

 OSGi versioning is on packages, not on bundles.
-The reasoning for this is simply that Bundles are an ‘‘aggregate’’ artefact and so must move as fast as the fastest moving exported packages they contain.
+The reasoning for this is simply that Bundles are an ‘‘aggregate’’ artifact and so must move as fast as the fastest moving exported packages they contain.

 Lets pretend for the moment that this is not the case, and that we only version Bundles.